Gold vs silver: 4 key differences to know

 Many investors look for ways to add ballast to their portfolios to help prepare for future uncertainties.
 A solution for some may include investing in precious metals, such as gold and silver.

-To varying degrees, both metals may provide a hedge in a potential economic and/or market downturn, as well as during sustained periods of rising inflation.
+To varying degrees, both gold and silver may provide a hedge in a potential economic or market downturn, as well as during sustained periods of rising inflation.
 Understanding the difference between how the two metals are used, their economic sensitivities, and technical characteristics can help investors determine which metal may benefit their portfolio.

 1. Silver may be more tied to the global economy

-Half of all silver is used in heavy industry and high technology, including smartphones, tablets, cars, solar-panels, and many other products and applications.
-As a result, silver is more sensitive to economic changes than gold, which has limited uses beyond jewelry and investment purposes.
+Half of all silver is used in heavy industry and high technology, including smartphones, tablets, cars, solar-panels, and many other products and applications, according to the World Silver Survey.1 As a result, silver is more sensitive to economic changes than gold, which has limited uses beyond jewelry and investment purposes.
 When economies take off, demand tends to grow for silver.

 The volatility in silver prices can be two to three times greater than that of gold on a given day, which can be challenging when managing portfolio risk.
 While that volatility can translate to larger short-term gains, it often carries the risk of greater downside.